Aggie News & Event Calendar

 Hotline Telephone Number

-A&T’s hotline telephone number for faculty and staff to report suspected unethical behavior, fraud, waste and abuse toll free number is 877-507-7313.
+A&T’s hotline telephone number for faculty and staff to report suspected unethical behavior, fraud, waste and abuse is toll-free 877-507-7313.
 Faculty and staff may also file a report online at www.reportlineweb.com/ncatsu.
 Both reporting methods are strictly confidential and are available 24 hours a day, 365 days a year.

 Please Sign Up for AggieAlert to receive emergency text messages and/or emails when an emergency, life-threatening situation or inclement weather affects N.C.
 A&T. AggieAlert is A&T's emergency notification system that is available for use to current University employees and enrolled students.
 AggieAlert messages will only be sent during critical situations.